Azure/terraform-azurerm-avm-res-documentdb-databaseaccount/README.md

     - `functions` - (Optional) - Defaults to `{}`.
 Manages SQL User Defined Functions.
       - `body` - (Required) - Body of the User Defined Function.
-      - `name` - (Optional) - Defaults to map key if not specified.
-The name which should be used for this SQL User Defined Function.
+      - `name` - (Required) - The name which should be used for this SQL User Defined Function.
 Changing this forces a new SQL User Defined Function to be created.

     - `stored_procedures` - (Optional) - Defaults to `{}`.
 Manages SQL Stored Procedures within a Cosmos DB Account SQL Database.
       - `body` - (Required) - The body of the stored procedure.
-      - `name` - (Optional) - Defaults to map key if not specified.
-Specifies the name of the Cosmos DB SQL Stored Procedure.
+      - `name` - (Required) - Specifies the name of the Cosmos DB SQL Stored Procedure.
 Changing this forces a new resource to be created.

     - `triggers` - (Optional) -  Defaults to `{}`.
 Manages SQL Triggers.
       - `body`      - (Required) - Body of the Trigger.
       - `type`      - (Required) - Type of the Trigger.
 Possible values are `Pre` and `Post`.
       - `operation` - (Required) - The operation the trigger is associated with.
 Possible values are `All`, `Create`, `Update`, `Delete` and `Replace`.
-      - `name`      - (Optional) - Defaults to map key if not specified.
-The name which should be used for this SQL Trigger.
+      - `name`      - (Required) - The name which should be used for this SQL Trigger.
 Changing this forces a new SQL Trigger to be created.

     - `conflict_resolution_policy` - (Optional) - Defaults to `null`.
 The conflict resolution policy of the container.
 Changing this forces a new resource to be created.
       - `mode`                          - (Required) - Indicates the conflict resolution mode.
 Possible values include: `LastWriterWins` and `Custom`.